Roxy Roller: Canadian success story

-USA reception
+US reception

 Because the song was not an immediate success with the American public, Gilder took a chance and recorded a solo version.
 It was released on Chrysalis Records.
 However, it faced immediate competition from Sweeney Todd's rush-released re-recorded version on which new singer Clark Perry did lead vocals.
 Acting on Gilder's behalf, Chrysalis Records demanded that imported copies of the Sweeney Todd original, as well as of the newly recorded version, be withdrawn from the US market.
 Record stores duly removed both versions from their shelves.

 However, two re-recorded versions of 'Roxy Roller' did chart on the Billboard Hot 100.
 The version with vocals by Clark Perry peaked at #90 (and at #97 in the Cash Box Top 100) in late August 1976.
 A second Sweeney Todd re-recording--with vocals by Bryan Adams--peaked at #99 in mid-September 1976.

 With four versions of "Roxy Roller" competing for stateside attention, none achieved either a high chart position or great sales, despite the glam rock sound still being popular at the time.